x676f64/secureum-mind_map/content/7. Audit Findings 101/Purchasing and committing still possible after launch.md

 Purchasing and committing still possible after launch Even after `GenesisGroup.launch` has successfully been executed, it is still possible to invoke `GenesisGroup.purchase` and `GenesisGroup.commit`.

-1. Recommendation: Consider adding validation in `GenesisGroup.purchase` and `GenesisGroup.commit` to make sure that these functions cannot be called after the launch.
+### Recommendation:
-2. Critical severity finding from [Consensys Diligence Audit of Fei Protocol](https://consensys.net/diligence/audits/2021/01/fei-protocol/#purchasing-and-committing-still-possible-after-launch)
+Consider adding validation in `GenesisGroup.purchase` and `GenesisGroup.commit` to make sure that these functions cannot be called after the launch.
 ___
 ## Slide Screenshot
 ![010.png](../../images/7.%20Audit%20Findings%20101/010.png)